Harpreet-trnre/ai-ml-harpreet/README.md

 2) Supply Chain Optimization: ML enhances forecasting accuracy, which is crucial for managing supply chain logistics.
 3) Predictive Maintenance: Algorithms predict when machines are likely to fail or need maintenance, thus minimizing unplanned downtimes.

-g) Agriculture: 1) Crop and Soil Monitoring: Ml models analyze data from various sensors to optimize the health and output of crops.
+g) Agriculture: 1) Crop and Soil Monitoring: ML models analyze data from various sensors to optimize the health and output of crops.
 2) Predictive Agricultural Analytics: Machine learning predicts crop yiels, helping farmers, make better decisions about planting and resource allocation.
 3) Automated Equipment: ML algorithms are used to control drones and autonomous tractors for tasks such as planting, watering, and harvesting.